 The study is actively recruiting and seeking eligible candidates.

 Please, Get in touch to find out more.

 WHY DO WE NEED A NEW PULMONARY HEART VALVE?

-Every year in the USA, approximately 40,000 children are born with congenital heart defects (CHDs).
+Every year in the USA, approximately 40,000 children are born with congenital heart disease (CHD).
 Approximately 15-20 percent of these children have congenital defects of the Right Ventricular Outflow Tract (RVOT) that disrupt blood flow to the pulmonary arteries.
-Defective RVOTs require a surgical intervention called RVOT reconstruction, which includes the replacement of the pulmonary valve.
+Defective RVOTs require a surgical intervention called RVOT reconstruction, which often involves replacement of the pulmonary valve.

 - Calcification of the valve: build-up of minerals, leading to stiff leaflets

 - Stenosis of the valve: tissue formation on the valve, leading to its narrowing.

 As a result, many currently available options for pulmonary valve replacements will need to be replaced as the child grows, and often more than one additional valve replacement will be required.

 Watch Professor Bennink, University of Cologne (D), explaining more about RVOT reconstruction here: